flyteorg/flyteidl/README.md

 ## Docs structure

-The index.rst files for protos are arranged in a parallel under the ``docs`` folder.
+The index.rst files for protos are arranged in parallel under the ``docs`` folder.
 All the proto definitions are within ``protos/flyteidl`` and their corresponding docs are in ``protos/docs``.

 ```